 This post may contain affiliate links.
 Please read our disclosure policy.

-Life is filled with natural rhythms: the seasons of the year, the rising and setting of the sun, the ocean’s tides.
+Life is filled with natural rhythms: days, seasons, and even the ocean’s tides.
 And women have their own internal rhythm, too.

-It’s called the infradian rhythm, and it’s the monthly cycle of your hormones.
-These hormones impact many things about your physiology, including your nutrient requirements and exercise capability.
-With cycle syncing, you’re adapting your life to your infradian rhythm.
+It’s called the infradian rhythm, and it’s the monthly cycle of your hormones, specifically estrogen and progesterone.
+Hormones impact many things about your physiology, including your nutrient requirements and exercise capability.
+With menstrual cycle syncing, you’re adapting your life to your regular and predictable hormonal fluctuations.

-If you’ve never heard of it, don’t worry.
-The infradian rhythm doesn’t get a lot of attention.
-Most women just think of their cycle as bleeding and non-bleeding days—and if you’re trying to get pregnant, maybe you think about ovulation as well.
+Most women think of their menstrual cycle as bleeding and non-bleeding days—and if you’re trying to get pregnant, maybe you think about ovulation as well.

 The truth is, there are actually four distinct phases of your monthly cycle, and each one has specific effects on your physiology.
-Cycle syncing your food and exercise to your menstrual cycle can help you balance hormones naturally, feel and look better, reduce overall stress.
+Cycle syncing your food and exercise to your menstrual cycle can help you balance hormones naturally, feel and look better, and reduce overall stress.
+While it may seem overwhelming, it’s fairly easy to implement once you get into your rhythm.

 What is Cycle Syncing?

 Your menstrual cycle has four phases.
-While the following days are set to a 28-day cycle, the exact days may vary slightly for you as there’s definitely a range for what is considered to be normal when it comes to overall cycle length.
+While the following days are set to a 28-day cycle, the exact days may vary slightly for you as there’s a range for what is considered normal when it comes to overall cycle length.

-Phase 2: Follicular, begins after menstruation, typically ends around day 12.
+- Phase 2: Follicular: This begins after menstruation, typically ends around day 12.

-Phase 4: Luteal, roughly days 17-28.
+- Phase 4: Luteal: This phase is the longest and lasts about two weeks, roughly days 17-28.
 This phase occurs after you ovulate, and ends right when you start menstruating.

 Tracking Your Cycles